awsdocs/amazon-ec2-user-guide/doc_source/mon-scripts.md

 You can use Amazon CloudWatch to collect metrics and logs from the operating systems for your EC2 instances\.

 **Important**
 The CloudWatch monitoring scripts are deprecated\.
 We recommend that you use the CloudWatch agent to collect metrics and logs\.
+For more information, see [ Collect Metrics from Amazon EC2 Instances and On\-Premises Servers with the CloudWatch Agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html) in the *Amazon CloudWatch User Guide*\.
 If you are still migrating from the deprecated monitoring scripts to the agent, and require information about the monitoring scripts, see [Deprecated: Collect metrics using the CloudWatch monitoring scripts](monitoring-scripts-intro.md)\.

 ## Collect metrics using the CloudWatch agent<a name="new-cloudwatch-agent"></a>